snowplow/advanced-analytics-web-accelerator/content/modelling/modelling_2.md

 The snowplow_web dbt package comes with a list of variables specified with a default value that you may need to overwrite in your own dbt project's `dbt_project.yml` file.
 For details you can have a look at the installed package's default variables which can be found at `[dbt_project_name]/dbt_packages/snowplow_web/dbt_project.yml`.

-For the sake of simplicity we have selected those variables that you will most likely need to overwrite, the rest can be adjusted at a later stage if and when it is needed.
+For the sake of simplicity we have selected the variables that you will most likely need to overwrite, the rest can be changed at a later stage if and when it is needed.

 - `snowplow__start_date`: The date of the first tracked event inside your atomic.events table you would like to model.
-- `snowplow__enable_iab`: Variable that by default is disabled but needed if the iab enrichment is used.
+- `snowplow__enable_iab`: Variable that by default is disabled but needed if the IAB enrichment is used.
-- `snowplow__enable_ua`: Variable that by default is disabled but needed if the ua enrichment is used.
+- `snowplow__enable_ua`: Variable that by default is disabled but needed if the UA enrichment is used.
-- `snowplow__enable_yauaa`: Variable that by default is disabled but needed if the yauaa enrichment is used.
+- `snowplow__enable_yauaa`: Variable that by default is disabled but needed if the YAUAA enrichment is used.

 Optional:

 - `snowplow__backfill_limit_days`: The maximum number of days of new data to be processed since the latest event processed.

+{{% notice note %}}
-We suggest changing this to 1 whilst working in your dev environment initially so that you can test how your incremental runs work as you will most likely only have a few days of data available at this stage and if you leave it at the default 30 days, you will model all your data in one go.
+We suggest changing `snowplow__backfill_limit_days` to 1 whilst working in your dev environment initially so that you can test how your incremental runs work.
+You will most likely only have a few days of data available at this stage and if you leave it at the default 30 days, you will model all your data in one go.
+{{% /notice %}}

 Add the following snippet to the `dbt_project.yml`: